Ruger M77

-The Ruger M77 is a bolt-action rifle produced by Sturm, Ruger & Co..
+The Ruger M77 is a bolt-action rifle produced by Sturm, Ruger & Co.
 It was designed by Jim Sullivan during his three years with Ruger.
-The rifle features a traditional Mauser-style two-lugged bolt with a claw extractor.
+It was designed primarily as a hunting rifle featuring a traditional Mauser K98-style two-lugged bolt with a claw extractor.

+History

+Ruger's first bolt action rifle was introduced to the U.S. market back in 1968 after some years of design and innovation led by Jim Sullivan and influenced Bill Ruger himself, who hired Sullivan in 1965 primarily to develop the rifle.

+Investment casting was used to save on costs.
+The M77's popularity rose fast due to features such as the Mauser type claw extractor that filled a gap in the market that occurred in 1964 when Winchester discontinued the controlled round feed version of the Model 70 in order to compete with the recently introduced Remington 700, as well as for the writings of the late Jack O'Connor favoring the rifle.

 Design and features

-From the beginning, the Ruger M77 was intended as a modernized Mauser 98, though numerous changes were made.
+From the beginning, the M77 was intended as a modernized Mauser 98, though numerous changes were made.
 Bill Ruger wanted to use investment casting in place of a forged receiver.
 The Sullivan-designed bolt dispensed with the Mauser blade type ejector and instead used the simpler plunger style of ejector.
-A two-position tang safety and redesigned trigger system were also designed from scratch.
+A two-position tang safety and redesigned trigger system were also designed from scratch, while the stock design was carried out with the aid of the famous stock designer Lenard Brownell.

-Perhaps the most novel feature of the M77 is the only one that has not been redesigned, the angled action screw.
-The front action screw of traditional bolt-action rifles draws the receiver directly down against the stock.
 The M77 uses an angled screw that draws the action down and to the rear, tightly bedding it against the stock.

 Variants

+The M77 has undergone several redesigns.

+M77 tang safety

-The M77 has undergone one minor and two major redesigns.
-The first change involved incorporating a proprietary scope mount milled integral with the receiver.
-The first rifles had simple rounded-top receivers drilled and tapped for separate scope mounts.
+The original model was not a true controlled round feed action but a push feed with an external claw and included a tang safety.
+Barrels fitted to these first M77s were provided by third parties, thus resulting in accuracy variation among rifles.
+The first change involved incorporating a proprietary scope mount milled integral with the receiver as the first production rifles in the late 1960s had simple rounded-top receivers drilled and tapped for separate scope mounts.

 M77 Mark II

 The M77 was entirely retooled and reintroduced in 1991 as the Model 77 Mark II.
-The safety, bolt, trigger, and bottom metal were substantially redesigned.
-The claw extractor was retained, but the bolt face was opened up to allow controlled-round feeding.
+Barrels were now hammer forged at Ruger's factory.
+The safety, bolt, trigger, and bottom metal were substantially redesigned as well.
+The claw extractor was retained, but the bolt face was opened up to turn the action into a true controlled-round feed.
 The plunger ejector was replaced with a Mauser style fixed blade ejector.
-Finally, a three-position safety allowed the bolt to be operated while the gun was still on safe, making unloading of the rifle less hazardous.
+The tang safety of the original model was replaced by a three-position safety, similar to Winchester M70, which allowed the bolt to be operated while the gun was still on safe.
 Ruger also eliminated the factory-supplied adjustable trigger available on the original M77.
+With the Mark II, several variants were offered ranging from blued steel alternatives to stainless steel and from circassian walnut stocks to synthetic.